C-D-Lewis/blog.chrislewis.me.uk/posts/113-Isometric-Library-in-Java.md

 ---
-id: 2226
+index: 113
 title: Isometric Library in Java
 postDate: 2015-05-03 19:44:07
 original: https://ninedof.wordpress.com/2015/05/03/isometric-library-in-java/
 ---

 A feverish evening spent with little else to do resulted in a quick port of my [isometric Pebble library](http://github.com/C-D-Lewis/isometric) to Java Canvas with Graphics2D.
 Might prove useful for an isometric tile game or such if the mood takes me.
 There's something distinctly satisfying about seeing the same results on a different platform.

 ![](/assets/media/2015/05/screenshot.png)